7 of the Best Free SEO Tools Out There

 The cream of the crop in keyword research tools, Google Keyword Planner is a no-nonsense free keyword tool that helps you make decisions about which keywords are best for a business.
 You simply enter a seed word and watch as keyword suggestions appear along with estimates of average monthly searches.

 Need a free tool for link building, analysis, keyword research, SEO audit, and more?
 Moz offers plenty of free tools to help you discover and prioritize keywords.
 Use Open Site Explorer to approximate link equity and Moz Bar for on-page metrics.

 Want to start analyzing a site’s traffic in 3 simple steps?
 Google Analytics tracks and reports traffic so you can better understand a website’s visitors and how they interact with the site.
 It’s the best free tool out there for providing data that helps you understand any company’s most important number: its bottom line.

-Google is constantly upgrading this SEO tool with a view towards making it easier for anyone to gain the insights they need.
+Google is constantly upgrading this free SEO tool with a view towards making it easier for anyone to gain the insights they need.
 Just this year, the company introduced automated insights in its mobile app and simplified its web UI.

 Of course, there’s no one magical way to organically get your website on top of every single search results page.
 But these free SEO tools should help you improve your rankings.
 SEO tools work differently from person to person, so keep experimenting until you find the ones that work best for you!
 To learn more about the future of SEO, check out our free industry report, "What's the Future of SEO?"